flavius-dinu/terraform-kubernetes-cfmap/README.md

-# Terraform Module Template
+# Terraform Kubernetes ConfigMap

-This template can be used to easily start building your terraform modules.

 ## Workflows
-In this template there are 3 github actions workflows:
+In this module there are 3 github actions workflows:
 - **auto_tag.yaml**
     - this workflow will run whenever a merge to the main branch occurs
     - it will by default tag your repository with a Patch bump (version format is: vMajor.Minor.Patch)